 Piedmont, where Barolo hails, is a land of rich food, full of pungent truffles, wild mushroom risottos, Toma Cheeses, and game dishes.
 And it’s no surprise that Barolo loves these foods.

 Barolo is simply wonderful with game birds such as Quail, Goose, Pheasant, or Duck, as well as Pork Chops, due to the tannin in this red wine-loving rich fatty meats.
-The fruity and earthy flavours of this wine also make it excellent with White Alba Truffles, Venison, Wild Boar, Lamb, Veal Chops, and Stewed Rabbit.
+The fruity and earthy flavours of this wine also make it excellent with White Alba Truffles, Venison, Wild Boar, Roasted Lamb Shoulder, Veal Chops, and Stewed Rabbit.

 For Cheese pairings, Fontina, Gorgonzola, Robiola, stinky Taleggio, and Parmesan Cheese all make excellent dance partners.